backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Direct Connect.md

 - We have **private virtual interfaces** in DX.

 > [!note]- *Specific location DX locations* also known as Direct Connect Partners, Both *public and private resources*, *VPG*
+> We have a private VIF (virtual interface) for connecting to EC2 instances in the private subnet and a public VIF for connecting to public resources like S3.
+> ---
 > ![[attachments/Pasted image 20220430194657.png]]

 > [!caution] It can take more than **1 month** to *establish a DX connection*.
 So if you want something quick go for Site to Site VPN.

 ### Direct Connect Gateway
 - You *integrate Direct Connect Gateway with an existing Direct Connection first*.